WQKS-FM: History

 WQKS-FM has featured several sets of call letters and various formats over the past two decades.
 This station received its original construction permit from the Federal Communications Commission on December 4, 1990.
 The new station was assigned the call letters WLNE-FM by the FCC on December 21, 1990.
 WLNE-FM received its license to cover from the FCC on February 1, 1991.

 From its origins in the early 1990s, the station was created and owned by Al Stroh and the now-defunct Montgomery Broadcast Properties.
 This frequency began as WLNE-FM ("We're Light N Easy") with beautiful music and standards in 1991.
 Later, 96.1 moved towards Lite AC as "Lite FM 96".

 In March 1995, the station switched to the popular "Arrow" (All Rock and Roll Oldies) format and changed the calls to WRWO.
 The station dropped oldies in 1997 and became known as "Kiss 96" with an urban contemporary format.
 The station debuted another new format in late 1998, this time all 1980s music with the slogan "The 80's Channel, Kiss 96.1".
 In June 1999, the call letters officially changed to WQKS-FM to match the "Kiss" branding.

 WQKS-FM made yet another format tweak in early 2000 into "Rockin' hits of the 80's, 90's and 70's" with the slogan "Alice 96.1".
 Alice was a successful station for most of its eight years, particularly on weekends with its popular "Alice Shuffle" format—the musical predecessor of Q 96.1.

 On August 26, 2008 WQKS-FM dropped its rockin' hits format for oldies, adopting the moniker "Q 96.1".

 On July 2, 2010 WQKS-FM shifted their format from oldies to classic hits.

 On March 9, 2016 WQKS-FM flipped to AC as "Kiss-FM 96.1".

 Ownership

 In March 2004, Montgomery Broadcast Properties Ltd. (Allan Stroh, CEO) reached an agreement to sell this station to Bluewater Broadcasting LLC.
 The sale was part of a four-station deal valued at a reported $15.3 million.
 The deal was approved by the FCC on April 21, 2004, and the transaction was consummated on June 21, 2004.
 At the time of the sale, WQKS-FM was broadcasting a classic hits music format.

 Technical information

 WQKS broadcasts in HD with a 2.5 kW Nautel transmitter into an Dielectric DCRM-2 non-directional antenna.
 The antenna is multi-station capable and also broadcasts FM translators W285AJ, W280EI and W263BX.

 Translators

-WQKS-FM programming is also carried on a broadcast translator station to extend or improve the coverage area of the station.
+WQKS-FM's HD Radio subchannels are transmitted by individual broadcast translator stations in analog format, which also provide their numerical branding.